Solihin Malim Thom

 Solihin was born in 1950, in Edinburgh, Scotland to William FJM and Diana Thom.
 He is a twin with his brother Richard.
 Their sister Ann preceded them, and they have a younger sister, Josephine, followed by a brother James.

 His father, a physician, initially joined a family practice in Edinburgh, but in the early fifties his parents took the family off to Cyprus initially, whilst his mother and the three children waited for a home to be built in Kuwait–the family domicile for the next sixteen years.
 His father became the medical CHO in a large oil town, Ahmadi, for the Kuwait Oil Co.
 During this time the family added a further two children to the family.
 As a schoolboy he enjoyed a year (1957) at the American School in Beirut whilst his father learned Arabic, and then went to two schools in Scotland until ’68, although home in the holidays was often back in Kuwait.
-Consequently the sense of travel, injected so early, has spurred him to mirror his parent’s initial foray into foreign lands, and so can count many further places as ‘home’–the United Arab Emirates, Afghanistan, England, United States and now Russia.
+Consequently the sense of travel, injected so early, has spurred him to mirror his parent’s initial foray into foreign lands, and so can count many further places as ‘home’–the United Arab Emirates, Afghanistan, England, United States, Russia and now Turkey.
 His early travels in the near east, as a young adult brought him close to philosophic and esoteric teachings that has shaped his thinking throughout his life.
 On returning from these travels he built-up a small express-delivery trucking business, and honed his skills at juggling many positions within the small firm.
 A fortuitous car accident moved him unceremoniously out of the difficulties of running a small business, and into rehab.
 Serendipitous inner promptings were then allowed to be explored, and he went back to school to learn osteopathy, following in his father’s footsteps, albeit in an alternative approach to medicine.

 In 1984, Solihin met Alan Beardall DC, who introduced a new model of work called Clinical Kinesiology.
 After this initial introduction to clinical kinesiology, and his intensive study with Alan, whose sudden and tragic death in ’86, pushed and inspired Solihin to develop his own received work through the action of surrender as he practiced his clinical craft.
 The work has developed from a physician-biased tool to a much broader open dialogue system.
 Solihin’s main interest in the development of the work, was to keep it small and confined, not to mass market, until there was a system which had unparalleled accuracy, possessing a deep ontological framework and a sophisticated understanding of how to help others as a companion to life, rather than as a physician to fix the problem.

-Consequently over the last thirty years, Solihin has refined and expanded the body of work, InnerDialogue™ to be a vehicle for dialogue–hence its name.
+Consequently over the last thirty-five years, Solihin has refined and expanded the body of work, InnerDialogue™ to be a vehicle for dialogue–hence its name.
 This was achieved by numerous workshops over the years for practitioners and for others as personal development workshops–taught in the UK, US, Russia, Switzerland, Canada, Austria and such diverse locations as Morocco, Bali, Italy and India.
 During this time Solihin was a regular speaker and facilitator at various health conferences, and prestigious institutions and was until his ’09 migration to Russia, an occasional contributor to both the American Holistic Health Association and the prestigious Cranial Academy of the American Osteopathic Association, and to many other organizations and Conferences.
 Solihin and Alicia now live in Turkey.

 Solihin is no longer a practicing osteopath, but has continued to work as an ontological consultant and to teach and talk about an ontological premise behind healing, wellbeing and purpose.